martin-eden/Lua-Ppm/Readme.md

 Basically color is list of three floats.
 But indices of this list are aliased: `Red` for index 1, `Green` for 2, `Blue` for three.

-We don't provide image matrix width and height.
+We don't provide image matrix's width and height.
 You can always calculate it by using Lua's `#`: height is `#Image`, width is length of any line, let it be line 1: width is `#Image[1]`.